 The Ontario Motor Vehicle Industry Council licenses and regulates motor vehicle dealers in Ontario and administers the Motor Vehicle Dealers Act (MVDA) on behalf of the Minister of Consumer Services.
-Their goal is to maintain a fair, safe and informed marketplace by ensuring registration of dealers and salespeople, inspecting dealerships, maintaining a complaint line for consumers, conducting investigations and enforcing the Act and its associated rules and regulations.
-Registration with OMVIC is mandatory for Ontario’s motor vehicle dealers and salespersons.
+Their goal is to maintain a fair, safe and informed marketplace by ensuring the registration of dealers and salespeople, inspecting dealerships, maintaining a complaint line for consumers, conducting investigations and enforcing the Act and its associated rules and regulations.
+Registration with OMVIC is mandatory for Ontario’s motor vehicle dealers and salespersons in Hamilton and the rest of the province.

 OMVIC was created on January 7th, 1997 – the first regulated business sector to move to self-management.
-A new MVDA became law in Ontario on January 1st, 2010 and brought numerous changes to the way vehicle dealers are required to operate.
-What once was “a grey area”, now is regulated by means of clear requirements for advertising, pricing, vehicle disclosure, contracts and consumer remedies.
+A new MVDA became law in Ontario on January 1st, 2010, bringing numerous changes to how vehicle dealers are required to operate.
+What once was “a grey area” is now regulated by means of clear requirements for advertising, pricing, vehicle disclosure, contracts and consumer remedies.

 OMVIC’s objectives are very clear: